-Announcing our $1M seed from Y Combinator, Google Assistant Investments Program, F7 Ventures, Cleo Capital, and others.
+Announcing funding from Google, Y Combinator, F7 Ventures, Cleo Capital, and others.

-We kicked off 2020 by closing a $1M seed round to bring usability to the smart home.
+We kicked off 2020 by closing a $1M round to bring usability to the smart home.

 We’re thrilled to welcome aboard Google Assistant Investments Program, F7 Ventures, Cleo Capital, Julia Collins (Founder & CEO of Zume Pizza and Planet Forward), Lukas Biewald (Founder & CEO of Figure Eight and Weights & Biases), Nicolas Pinto (Founder & CTO of Perceptio), and other great entrepreneurs and operators.